 I will, however, share with you her favorite dessert which is cheesecake.
-Inspired by the plentiful basil in my garden and the juiciest, ripest strawberries ever this recipe is cause for celebration.
+Inspired by the plentiful basil in my garden and the juiciest, ripest strawberries ever this recipe for birthday basil strawberry cheesecake is cause for celebration.
 Happy Birthday dear Caitlin!Print

 1-cup heavy cream

 8 fresh basil leaves, plus additional for garnish

 1 cup crushed chocolate cookie crumbs (18 Nabisco Chocolate Wafer cookies)

 4 tablespoons melted butter

 3 (8 oz) packages cream cheese, softened

 1 pound fresh strawberries (reserve 9 berries for garnish and puree the rest)

 1 teaspoon vanilla